 Reconstructive Foot Surgery

-When non-surgical techniques such as shoe modifications or orthotics cannot adequately accommodate or alleviate the discomfort of a foot injury or deformity, reconstructive surgery may be your best choice.
+When non-surgical techniques such as orthotics or shoe modifications cannot accommodate or alleviate discomfort, reconstructive surgery may be the best choice for you.
+Examples include:

 - Bunion correction.
 Surgery may be necessary if the bunion is causing daily pain or interfering with activity, and conservative treatments are no longer sufficient.

 - HyProCure surgery.
 This is a minimally invasive and fully reversible procedure that can fix a common hindfoot misalignment often responsible for a variety of foot problems, including flat feet and heel pain.